njmyers/javascript-monorepo/packages/eslint-config/README.md

 # Extends

 Extend which configurations you need based on the environment you are working in.
-All of the available extends are
+All of the available configurations are.

 - `@njmyers/eslint-config`
 - `@njmyers/eslint-config/node`